bachu154/Task-management-dashboard/README.md

 - Figma design specifications provided by Creative Upaay
 - React and Next.js communities for excellent documentation
 - Tailwind CSS for the utility-first approach

+---

+**Note**: This project demonstrates proficiency in modern React development, state management, responsive design, and attention to design details.
+It showcases the ability to translate design specifications into functional, production-ready code.